 Lenders never want to see a low appraisal on a home purchase for which they are lending money.

-They expect the property value to be equal to or greater than the sale price.
+They expect the property value to equal or exceed the sale price.
 A gap in value causes appraisal issues that need to be corrected, especially when there is an appraisal contingency in a purchase agreement.

 6. Who is The Appraiser, and How Are They Hired?

 - The lender giving the mortgage hires the appraiser through a third-party company.
-Appraisers and lenders are no longer allowed to be in direct communication.
+Appraisers and lenders are no longer allowed to communicate directly.

 - Appraisers become licensed after completing licensing coursework and internship hours.